Atlas975/Notes/Networking/Transmission_mediums.md

 ## Fiber to home (FH)
 - Uses a fiber-optic cable network that runs directly to a users home, transmission is dedicated and extremely fast but difficult to install
-- Better security as less potential for interference, 5G fixed wireless is also an easier and similar approach, with no wiring and dedicated data transfer
+- Better security as less potential for interference, 5G fixed wireless is also an easier and similar approach, with no wiring and dedicated data transfer,

 > ![[Pasted image 20230206160313.png|550|550]]